 Revisions to Human Subjects Regulations

-On January 17, 2018, a delay to the new human subject regulations was announced.
-The new effective date is July 19, 2018.
-You can read about the delay on the Federal Register website.
+A delay to the new human subject regulations was announced.
+The new effective date is January 21, 2019.

 You can find resources that outline the revisions to the regulations by visiting CITI Program's page.